-In this article we have proposed an architecture for a repository for the integration of software artifacts, with a special focus on OSGi bundles.
+In this article we have proposed an architecture of a model-based repository for the integration of software components, with a special focus on OSGi bundles.
 This repository has been designed around an information model for software components, which manages to show all relevant data while hiding the undesired complexities.

-We have also shown how this architecture has been created to be extensible.
+We have also shown how this architecture has been designed to be extensible.
 Using this modularity we have demonstrated how it can be easily expanded to support two important features:

-• Faceted dependency resolution: Offers support for an unlimited number of conditions that dependencies are forced to respect.

-• Two-way federation: Enables our solution to access contents available in other repositories and at the same time expose itself to them.
+- Faceted dependency resolution: Offers support for an unlimited number of conditions that dependencies are forced to respect. - Two-way federation: Enables our solution to access contents available in other repositories and at the same time expose itself to them.

-We also have developed a license compatibility Facet based upon existing open source work and the components needed to achieve federation with OBR repositories.
+We also have developed a license compatibility Facet and the components needed to achieve federation with OBR repositories.